Your digital business toolkit 🇧🇪

 - Withholding tax (the equivalent of withholding tax on salaries).

-- Tax credits: for research and development, innovation, employment, etc.
+- Tax credits: for research and development, innovation, culture, employment, etc.

 The site also provides access to online services such as “My Minfin” for managing your tax affairs.